 Supplements To Improve Adrenal Fatigue

-The adrenal glands house over 50 hormones that are used to help us adapt to stress, reproduce and heal.
-When our body perceives a threat, a region of the brain called the hypothalamic-pituitary gland signals to the adrenal glands to pump out stress hormones such as cortisol, epinephrine and norepinephrine.
-This is a normal and natural response that is life saving and allows us to do things like exercise, play sports, dance and have fun.
+The adrenal glands house over 50 hormones that are used to help us adapt to stress, reproduce, and heal.
+When our body perceives a threat, a region of the brain called the hypothalamic-pituitary gland signals to the adrenal glands to pump out stress hormones such as cortisol, epinephrine, and norepinephrine.
+This is a normal and natural response that is life saving and allows us to do things like exercise, play sports, dance, and have fun.

-Overtime, when we are exposed to chronic stress, our hypothalamic-pituitary-adrenal (HPA) axis becomes unable to effectively produce the adrenal hormones and metabolic energy we need to keep up with our demands.
+Over time, when we are exposed to chronic stress, our hypothalamic-pituitary-adrenal (HPA) axis becomes unable to effectively produce the adrenal hormones and metabolic energy we need to keep up with our demands.
 This results in adrenal exhaustion and body burn-out.

-The following nutrients will help you adapt more effectively to stress, take the pressure off of your adrenal glands and give you more stamina and a stronger resistance to developing adrenal fatigue and adrenal exhaustion.
+The following nutrients will help you adapt more effectively to stress, take the pressure off of your adrenal glands, and give you more stamina and a stronger resistance to developing adrenal fatigue and adrenal exhaustion.
 Here are the most important herbs and supplements to improve adrenal fatigue.

 Key Nutrients Needed:

-There are other nutrients such as using mitochondrial support with things like CoQ10, Alpha lipoic acid, N-Acetyl Cysteine, Acetyl-L-Carnitine that can be very helpful for adrenal function as well.
+There are other nutrients such as using mitochondrial support with things like CoQ10, Alpha lipoic acid, N-Acetyl Cysteine, and Acetyl-L-Carnitine that can be very helpful for adrenal function as well.

 Vitamin B5: Panthothenic Acid

 This nutrient is key for the production of Coenzyme A (CoA).
 This is one of the most important molecules needed to sustain life.
-CoA is a critical player in energy metabolism, and works to allow carbohydrates, fats and proteins to be used as fuel sources.
+CoA is a critical player in energy metabolism and works to allow carbohydrates, fats, and proteins to be used as fuel sources.

 Vitamin B6: P-5-P

 B6 is important for the balancing of sodium and potassium around every cell in the body and promoting red blood cell maturation and oxygen delivery to the cells of the body.
-B6 is commonly used to help individuals with depression, anxiety and hormonal imbalances (2).
+B6 is commonly used to help individuals with depression, anxiety, and hormonal imbalances (2).

-It is best to get B6 in the pre-activated form called Pyridoxal-5′-Phosphate start clients on dosages ranging from 15-30 mg – 2x daily.
+It is best to get B6 in the pre-activated form called Pyridoxal-5′-Phosphate and start clients on dosages ranging from 15-30 mg – 2x daily.

 Vitamin C: